The First Day of the Week

 "For now I go to Jerusalem to minister to the saints.
 For it has pleased them of Macedonia and Achaia to make certain contribution for the poor saints who are at Jerusalem" (vs.25-26 Para.).

 The Book of Romans was written around 56-57 A.D. from Corinth.
-While Paul was in Corinth, the brethren had gathered an offering for the poor saints in Jerusalem who had just lived through the drought of 41-54 A.D., which that was predicted by the prophet Agabus (Acts 11:27-28).
+While Paul was in Corinth, the brethren had gathered an offering for the poor saints in Jerusalem who had just lived through the drought of 41-54 A.D., predicted by the prophet Agabus (Acts 11:27-28).

 "It has pleased them truly; and their debtors they are.
 For if the Gentiles have been made partakers of their spiritual things, their duty is also to minister to them in carnal things.
 When therefore I have performed this, and have sealed them this fruit, I will come again by you into Spain" (vs.27-28 Para.).